great-expectations/great_expectations/docs/docusaurus/docs/core/create_expectations/expectations/manage_expectations.md

   The specific attributes that can be modified correspond to the parameters used to initialize the Expectation.
 You can view available Expectations and the parameters they take in the [Expectation Gallery](https://greatexpectations.io/expectations).

 3. Optional.
+[Test the modified Expectation](#test-an-expectation) against a Batch of data.

+  Repeat this step until the results from testing the Expectation correspond to the desired results for your specific use case and data.

+4. Optional.
 If the Expectation belongs to an Expectation Suite, save the changes to the Expectation Suite:

   ```python title="Python" name="core/create_expectations/expectations/_examples/edit_an_expectation.py save the expectation"
   ```